whitemike889/try/MLS.Jupyter/ContentFiles/readme.md

 Copy the `kernel.json` file and the two incons there.

-Now jupyter will list dotnet as an available kernel
+Now jupyter will list dotnet as an available kernel, to test open a terminal in an Anaconda environment and type `jupyter kernelspec list` it should show dotnet in the list.